dahas/node_pwa_boilerplate/Readme.md

 $ npm run sw-update
 ```

 Open the "Application" tab in the developer tools of your browser.
 There you can check whether the ServiceWorker is running correctly.
 In rare cases Workbox may not recognize all of the files to be cached automatically.
-When that happens, manually add the paths to the array `additionalManifestEntries` in "workbox-config.js":
+When that happens, manually add these files to the array `additionalManifestEntries` in "workbox-config.js":

 ```
 "additionalManifestEntries": [